Discussing Torah matters because the Torah matters

 Woe to you, Pharisees!
 For you build the tombs of the prophets and decorate their monuments, saying ‘If we had lived in the days of our fathers, we wouldn’t have taken part in their murder.’
 Thus you witness against yourselves, that you are sons of those who murdered the prophets.
 Fill up, then, the measure of your fathers.
 You serpents, you brood of vipers, how are you to escape being sentenced to hell?

 The persecuted are rewarded with heaven; the persecutor is sentenced to hell.
 The persecuted fill up the measure of their fathers (the prophets); the persecutor fills up the measure of his father (the serpent).
-The persecuted receive a portion in God’s kingdom; the persecutor receives a measure from the original serpent.
+The persecuted receive a portion in God’s kingdom; the persecutor receives a portion due to the original serpent.

-Lets leave that for another time, but the answer is found in Joshua.
+Lets leave these for another time, but the answer is found in Joshua.